 The amount of money we ofer to the history high schools varies.
 These schools have many different funders; funders prefer to support schools in their region or district; they offer different levels of support and we make up the difference.

-Q. There’s an article on the Academy of American Studies at Wikipedia; I will insert the link here.
+Q. I’ll insert a link here to an article about the Academy of American Studies.
 What is GLI’s annual budget?

 A. $8.8 million a year.
 More than half of that comes from sources other than Richard Gilder and Lewis Lehrman.
 We have several strong corporate sponsors.

-Q. You’re a Russian Literature scholar by training.
+Q. You’re a scholar of Russian Literature by training.
 How did you become an advocate for American history instruction?

 A. I got my Ph.D. in Russian Lit from Columbia in the 1980s and went into non-profit administrative work.
 In the early ’90s I was with the Municipal Arts Society in New York and I was looking for something new.
 I was lucky enough to fall into this.
 Here’s the ironic aspect – until I got this job and began studying American history on my own I never realized what a fabulous story it is!
 I didn’t study it in college or graduate school at all because I had been so badly taught in high school.
 I thought history was boring!
 I thought it was just this dry stuff that came out of a boring textbook!
 I thought it was junk that barely kept me awake!
 I can hardly believe now that I thought that, but I did.
 I went to a school in a suburb of Philadelphia.
 There was nothing in any of my history classes that engaged me intellectually.

 I took the job at GLI because I could sense this excitement about the place.
-I started reading on my own, reading wonderful books by David McCullough – Joseph Ellis – Doris Kearns Goodwin – and I had a chance through GLI to interact with great professors from all over the country – it was incredible!
+I started reading on my own, wonderful books by David McCullough, Joseph Ellis, Doris Kearns Goodwin.
+I had a chance through GLI to interact with great professors from all over the country – it was incredible!
 It changed my life!
-I’m on a mission now – I want to make sure that today’s students don’t have to go through the boring drill that I went through.
+I’m on a mission now.
+I want to make sure that today’s students don’t have to go through the boring drill that I went through.

 A. Correct, May of 1994, just as we were getting the summer seminar program going.
 I jumped right into that.
 We conducted our first seminar that July led by David Brion Davis at Yale, teaching a course on the origins and nature of slavery in the New World.
 We needed 30 teachers in a big hurry to attend this seminar, and I started making phone calls and recruited them in a flash – I called all the high schools I could think of and said, “I need history and social studies teachers!”
 That first year, the teachers were from New York City; now they are from all 50 states and overseas as well.
 We have a huge network and get thousands of applications.
 In 2008 we’ll have 29 seminars in the U.S. and three in Great Britain.